 Each applicant is assessed on merit, financial need, expected outcomes, and long-term impact to the individual or institution.
-Fellowship, which could span 3 – 6 months, will be based on the applicant’s goals and the work-related timeline; therefore, the amount of the awards will vary.
+Fellowship, which could span 4-12 months, will be based on the applicant’s goals and is subject to available funds, seniority and length of time.

-If you have challenges applying, please contact Kendra Lewis-Strickland at firstname.lastname@example.org.
+If you have question, please contact Kendra Lewis-Strickland at firstname.lastname@example.org.

 A qualifying applicant must be an:

-The Department of Homeland Security – Advanced Research Projects Agency (HS-ARPA) is the 2020 PEPI-G partner.
+The Department of Homeland Security is the 2022 PEPI-G partner.
 The DHS Science and Technology Directorate (S&T) develops programs for missions throughout DHS and the larger Homeland Security Enterprise which includes public and private sector partners.
 S&T’s Homeland Security Advanced Research Projects Agency (HSARPA) has identified data analytic opportunities for research in various operational contexts.

 - Human Trafficking – Examining social media to aid in the fight against human trafficking focusing on Non-Text Data, Automating Search and Scalability